 Many of our planned neutraceutical products include L-Ergothioneine ("ERGO") as a component.
 ERGO is naturally occurring, water soluble, antioxidant amino acid molecule found in most animals and plants.
-It is considered one of the most potent biological antioxidants known.
-We hold patents and patent applications for the protective effect of ERGO on mitochondria, the commercial preparation process and the neuroprotective effects of ERGO.
+It is considered one of the most potent biological antioxidants known We hold patents and patent applications for the protective effect of ERGO on mitochondria, the commercial preparation process and the neuroprotective effects of ERGO.
 Oxis believes that it may be able to sell ERGO as a food supplement or in the form of tablets and is pursuing this avenue of sale and distribution of ERGO.
 Accordingly, it is focusing its efforts in this direction.

-Our cash holdings of \$44,000 at June 30, 2009 were not sufficient to sustain our operations through the remainder of 2009.
-See Liquidity and Capital Resources for a description of financing completed after June 30, 2009.
+Our cash holdings of \$0 at March 31, 2009 were not sufficient to sustain our operations through the remainder of 2009.
+See Liquidity and Capital Resources for a description of financing completed after March 31, 2009.

-We had a net loss of \$355,000 and \$641,000 compared to a net loss of \$2,533,000 and \$3,627,000 for the three months and six months ended June 30, 2009 and 2008, respectively.
-The net loss in the first six months of 2009 was primarily affected by interest expense associated with notes payable of \$248,000.
-The net loss in the first six months of 2008 was primarily affected by the loss on disposition of subsidiary of \$2,873,000 and non-cash expense relating to increase in warrant and derivative liabilities of \$396,000, as well as interest expense associated with notes payable of \$511,000.
+We had a net loss of \$286,000 and \$1,094,000 for the three months ended March 31, 2009 and 2008, respectively.
+The net loss in the first three months of 2009 was primarily affected by interest expense associated with notes payable of \$96,000.
+The net loss in the first three months of 2008 was primarily affected by non-cash expense relating to increase in warrant and derivative liabilities of \$395,000, as well as interest expense associated with notes payable of \$257,000.

-As shown in the accompanying consolidated financial statements, we have incurred an accumulated deficit of \$75,495,000 through June 30, 2009.
-Our cash holdings were \$44,000 at June 30, 2009.
-We plan to raise additional capital until such time we can increase revenues to generate sufficient gross profit in excess of selling, general and administrative, and research and development expenses in order to achieve profitability.
-However, we can not assure that we will accomplish this task and there are many factors that may prevent us from reaching its goal of profitability.
+As shown in the accompanying consolidated financial statements, we have incurred an accumulated deficit of \$75,140,000 through March 31, 2009.
+We plan to raise additional capital until such time we can increase revenues to generate sufficient gross profit in excess of selling, general and administrative, and research and development expenses.
+There is no guarantee that we will be able to raise sufficient or any capital on acceptable terms, that we will generate additional revenue or that we will achieve profitability.

-The rate of cash usage as of June 30, 2009 raises substantial doubt about our ability to continue as a going concern, absent any new sources of significant cash flows.
+The rate of cash usage as of March 31, 2009 raises substantial doubt about our ability to continue as a going concern, absent any new sources of significant cash flows.
 In an effort to mitigate this near-term concern, we are seeking additional equity or debt financing to obtain sufficient funds to sustain operations.
-See Liquidity and Capital Resources for a description of financing completed after June 30, 2009.
+See Liquidity and Capital Resources for a description of financing completed after March 31, 2009.
 We intend to increase revenues by introducing new products primarily based on our ergothioneine assets.
 However, we cannot provide assurance that we will successfully obtain equity or debt or other financing, if any, sufficient to finance our goals or that we will increase product related revenues.
 Our financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts and classification of liabilities that might be necessary in the event that we cannot continue in existence.